bcko/Ud-FS-LinuxServerConfig-LightSail/L02_Linux_Security.md

 # Linux Security

 ## Intro to Linux Security
 - If a bad guy gets access to your server, they can do anything they want with it.
+   - ex.
 Send spam, launch denial of service attacks, and so much more.
 - we'll discuss a number of security-related topics
    - managing users
    - packages or the software installed on the server